uuworld.org: liberal religion and life

 The Rev. Meg BarnhouseMeg Barnhouse

-The Rev. Meg Barnhouse, a uuworld.org columnist, is interim minister of the Unitarian Universalist Congregation of Princeton, New Jersey, and the author of several books, including Did I Say That Out Loud?
+The Rev. Meg Barnhouse, a uuworld.org columnist, is senior minister of the First UU Church of Austin, Texas, and the author of several books, including Did I Say That Out Loud?
 Musings from a Questioning Soul (Skinner House, 2006).
 She is also a humorist, singer-songwriter, and commentator for "Radio Free Bubba" on North Carolina Public Radio.

 Articles